Xinyu-Yi/PIP/readme.md

 ### Prepare test datasets

 1. Download DIP-IMU dataset from [here](https://dip.is.tue.mpg.de/).
 We use the raw (unnormalized) data.
 2. Download TotalCapture dataset from [here](https://cvssp.org/data/totalcapture/).
 You need to download `the real world position and orientation` under `Vicon Groundtruth` in the website and unzip them.
 The ground-truth SMPL poses used in our evaluation are provided by the DIP authors.
-So you may also need to contact the DIP authors for them.
+You can download it [here](https://dip.is.tue.mpg.de/) (click `ORIGINAL TotalCapture DATA W/ CORRESPONDING REFERENCE SMPL Poses`).
+If you cannot reproduce the reported results, check https://github.com/Xinyu-Yi/PIP/issues/34.
 3. In `config.py`, set `paths.raw_dipimu_dir` to the DIP-IMU dataset path; set `paths.raw_totalcapture_dip_dir` to the TotalCapture SMPL poses (from DIP authors) path; and set `paths.raw_totalcapture_official_dir` to the TotalCapture official `gt` path.
 Please refer to the comments in the codes for more details.

 *If you have configured [TransPose](https://github.com/Xinyu-Yi/TransPose/), just copy its settings here. **Remember**: you need to rerun the `preprocess.py` as the preprocessing of TotalCapture dataset has been changed to remove the acceleration bias.*